greenelab/deep-review/all-sections.md

 deep learning, has been extensively applied is molecular target prediction.
-For example, deep recurrent neural networks (RNN) have been used to predict gene targets of microRNAs [@YUms527e], and CNNs have been applied to predict protein residue-residue contacts and secondary structure on a genome-wide scale [@BhfjKSY3; @ZzaRyGuJ; @UO8L6nd].
+For example, deep recurrent neural networks (RNN) have been used to predict gene targets of microRNAs [@YUms527e], and CNNs have been applied to predict protein residue-residue contacts and secondary structure [@BhfjKSY3; @ZzaRyGuJ; @UO8L6nd].
 Other recent exciting applications of deep learning include recognition of functional genomic elements such as enhancers and promoters [@s5sy4AOi; @17B2QAA1k; @12aqvAgz6] and prediction of the deleterious effects of nucleotide polymorphisms